Spelt/ZXing.Delphi/README.md

 ###What is different compared to the original source and what do I need to know if I implement a barcode?
 - I made use of generic array lists.
 This is easier and strongly typed.
-- I stayed at the architecture as implemented in the .Net source.
+- I stayed at the architecture and directory structure as implemented in the .Net source.
 Debugging
 - There is a lot of bit shifting going around.
-Right bit shifting is the same as in C# but Left bit shifing is not!
+Right bit shifting is the same as in C# but right bit shifing is not!
 I made a helper for this: TMathUtils.Asr
 - You can convert c# files to pascal with CS2Pas2 (somewhere on the Internet) it can give you a good start!
 Or just convert it yourself.